 Early Life and Education

-John Liew was born in 1967/1968.
-Both of his parents were professors, which instilled in him the value of education.
-Liew attended the University of Chicago, where he earned a B.A. in economics and was elected a member of Phi Beta Kappa.
-He furthered his education at the same university, obtaining an MBA and a Ph.D. in finance.
+John Liew was born in 1967 or 1968.
+Both of Liew's parents were professors.
+He attended the University of Chicago, earning a B.A. in economics and was elected to Phi Beta Kappa.
+He went on to earn an MBA and a Ph.D. in Finance, also from the University of Chicago.
+Liew met his wife, Serena J. Liew, at the University of Chicago, where she also studied.

 Rise to Success